Liam Halligan

 The Sunday Times

 HEATHER opened to rave reviews in February 2019 and was revived for a second run in May.
-It was invited to the Belltable Arts Centre Limerick in January 2020 and to the Civic Theatre Tallaght in March.
+Our transfer to the Civic Theatre was cancelled due to the covid pandemic.

-Backstage Theatre Longford 30 Oct
+Backstage Theatre Longford and Droichead Arts Centre,

 Cast: Aenne Barr and Dermot Magennis.